Neptune at the Man, Black Rock City 2005.

 “See you then.”, I say.
 “Suckie Fuckie!”

 Then it’s off again, out deep into the Playa to visit the Giant Ruber Ducky.
 He serves us drinks and exhibits his erotic clowns.
 Some one gambles their t-shirt and loses.
 Smeone else wins it back again.
 So it goes at the Duck.
 We pull up velvet stools around a fire and share the warmth.
-Emily Suziks (an old girlfriend of mine from SU) appears and tells me she lives at the Church of Funk.
+An old girlfriend of mine from Syracuse appears and tells me she lives at the Church of Funk.
 We swap stories until it’s time to go home and the sun is rising and I curl up next to Ursula in the Drift Catalyst Chill tent.
 Sleep comes softly to the sounds of Enrique’s amplified throat singing.

 But, Oh, gentle reader.
 There is so much to report, and how could I ever hope to remember everything?
 The days were long and strange and every moment was jam packed with unbelievable, unprocessable amounts of stimuli.
 I’ve already lost track of the time line, and I’m barely on the third day….